batfish/batfish/docs/parsing/README.md

 default mode, i.e. right after the virtual tokens section.
 In general, the order of keyword lexer rules should not matter, so we prefer to alphabetize them.

-Here is the keywords section DEFAULT mode in the example lexer grammar:
+Here is an excerpt of the keywords section DEFAULT mode in the example lexer grammar:

 ```
 // BEGIN keywords